-Physical Literacy in Physical Education
+Physical Literacy in Physical Education 2023-24

-Run by School of Human and Behavioural Sciences
+School Of Human And Behavioural Sciences

 Physical Literacy is a fundamental and valued human capability that has been described as: a disposition acquired by human individuals encompassing the motivation, confidence and physical competence that establishes purposeful physical activity as an integral part of their lifestyle (Whitehead)